cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 additional property known as Ciphertext Second Preimage Resistance (C2PRI).
 Hybrid KEMs built using PQ KEMs that satisfy C2PRI can achieve the same security level with more efficient computations, trading off performance for an additional security assumption.

 The remainder of this document is structured as follows: first, in
-{{cryptographic-deps}} and {{framework}}, we define the abstractions on which hybrid KEMs are built, and then a framework for building hybrid KEMs.
+{{cryptographic-deps}} and {{frameworks}}, we define the abstractions on which the frameworks are built, and then the frameworks themselves.
 Then, in
 {{security}}, we lay out the security analyses that support these frameworks, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the